kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/customcontrols/README.md

 });
 ```

 The `id` and `title` are optional.
-The configuration should be self explaining and any number of controls can be added.
+The configuration should be self-explanatory and any number of controls can be added.
 The style file can be altered to control the layout and responsiveness of the custom controls.

 ## License